jgj1018/TIL/ManagementCrucialMemo.md

 - To lay the foundations of your project’s success, you must negotiate to acquire 1) the individuals with the right skills and capability of performing the project work effectively and efficiently; and 2) the best options of physical resources.

 - It is critical for the project’s success to develop and manage the group of individuals to be a high-performing team.

-- Estimating project costs means estimating the costs required to complete the project scope by executing activities.
-Therefore, you need the scope baseline to ensure all the needed information is accounted for when estimating costs.
-Recall that the scope baseline is constituted by the scope statement, WBS, and WBS dictionary.
-All these components of the scope baseline are useful in estimating the project costs.
-The scope statement will provide the cost-relevant information, such as project- and product-acceptance criteria, assumptions and constraints, product scope description, and project boundaries around the scope.

 - Determining the project budget is the process of aggregating the cost estimates for all project activities and assigning a timeline to it.